clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Bundles
 =======

-Before you install OpenZFS, install these bundles.
+Before you install OpenZFS, install the bundles that contain the build dependencies.

 .. code-block:: bash